ubc-library-rc/rc-workshop-template/Updating old workshop.md

   - jekyll-include-cache
 ```

-In most repositories you will only need to add the last line, but some older repositories might be missing the entire `plugins:` section (see a sample `_config.yml` file [here](https://github.com/ubc-library-rc/template/blob/main/_config.yml)).
+In most repositories you will only need to add the last line, but some older repositories might be missing the entire `plugins:` section (see [sample `_config.yml` file](https://github.com/ubc-library-rc/template/blob/main/_config.yml)).

 ### Optional
 These changes are not required but teams might choose to apply them for consistency.